Roach Poop: How to Identify Cockroach Droppings & What They Mean

 German roaches are the most common indoor cockroach in our area.
 Their droppings are:

-- Often appear as smears or stains on surfaces rather than distinct pellets
+• Often appear as smears or stains rather than distinct pellets

-Because German roaches stay close to their hiding spots, you’ll usually find their droppings concentrated in specific areas.
-Heavy staining around cabinet hinges, drawer tracks, or appliance crevices is a telltale sign.
+German roaches stay close to their hiding spots.
+You’ll usually find their droppings grouped in one area.
+Heavy staining around cabinet hinges, drawer tracks, or behind appliances is a clear sign.

 American Roach Droppings

-American roaches (sometimes called “water bugs” or “palmetto bugs”) leave larger droppings because they’re bigger insects.
+American roaches, sometimes called “water bugs” or “palmetto bugs,” leave larger droppings.
 Their poop is:

-- Blunt at both ends — this is key for telling them apart from mouse droppings
+• Blunt at both ends, which sets them apart from mouse droppings

 Oriental Roach Droppings

 Oriental roaches prefer damp areas like basements and crawl spaces.
-Their droppings fall between German and American roaches in size—larger than pepper specks but still quite small.
-They’re typically found in moist areas near floor drains, under sinks, or in basement corners.
+Their droppings are mid-sized, larger than pepper specks but still small.
+You’ll find them near floor drains, under sinks, or in basement corners.

 Where to Look for Roach Droppings

 Roaches leave droppings wherever they spend time.
-Checking these spots can help you find evidence of activity:
+Check these spots:

-- Kitchen areas: Inside cabinets, behind the refrigerator, under the stove, near the dishwasher
+• Kitchen areas: Inside cabinets, behind the fridge, under the stove, near the dishwasher

-- Bathroom spaces: Under sinks, behind toilets, around plumbing access panels
+• Bathroom spaces: Under sinks, behind toilets, around plumbing panels

-- High areas: On top of cabinets, on shelving units (especially German roaches)
+• High areas: On top of cabinets, on shelving units (German roaches love these spots)

 Most homeowners first notice roaches in the kitchen or bathroom.
-When I inspect homes, I always check inside upper cabinet corners and behind the refrigerator.
-These warm, dark spots are favorite hiding places for German roaches, and you’ll often find concentrated droppings there even if you haven’t seen a single live roach.
+When I inspect homes, I always check inside upper cabinet corners and behind the fridge.
+These warm, dark spots are favorite hiding places for German roaches.
+You’ll often find droppings there even if you haven’t seen a single live roach.

 Roach Poop vs. Mouse Poop: Key Differences